Dave Min: California State Senate

 On January 9, 2019, Min announced his campaign against State Senator John Moorlach to represent the California's 37th State Senate district.
 In the primary election, Min defeated Costa Mesa Mayor Katrina Foley, thus advancing to the general election to face Moorlach.

 Min narrowly defeated Moorlach in the fall of 2020 with 51.2% of the vote.
 He assumed office on December 7, 2020.
 His term lasted four years.

-While in office, Min introduced legislation related to violence, including bills to expand protections for survivors of domestic abuse, study harassment on California's transit systems, make child custody cases private by default, and reduce gun shows and sales on state-owned property.
+In the State Senate, Min chaired the Natural Resources and Water Committee.
+He played a leading role in California’s push to ban offshore oil and gas drilling, sponsoring the state legislation that would have enacted the prohibition.

+He was the author of California's 30 by 30 bill, which was signed by Governor Gavin Newsom in 2023, making it the first such law signed into law in the nation.
+He also carried major clean-energy/decarbonization legislation including SB 1221, in 2024, which authorized neighborhood-scale zero-emission alternatives to aging gas-pipeline investments.

 Min also introduced legislation to facilitate the termination of offshore oil drilling leases in Orange County following the 2021 Huntington Beach oil spill, but it died following opposition from the oil industry and trade unions.
 Some lawmakers, including Bob Hertzberg, expressed concerns about the cost of Min's proposed legislation.
+In 2024, he led an effort to prohibit investor-owned utilities from charging ratepayers for political activity and advertising.

+While in office, Min introduced legislation related to violence, including bills to expand protections for survivors of domestic abuse, study harassment on California's transit systems, and make child custody cases private by default.
+He also led the legislative effort to ban gun shows at county fairs and other public properties statewide, introducing the measure that was later challenged in federal court and ultimately upheld by the U.S. Supreme Court.